 How will we collect your personal data?

-We collect information about you from a variety of sources depending on our relationship with you and the service you require.
+We collect information about you from a variety of sources depending on our relationship with you and the service you require or provide to us.
 This includes information you, your employer or a family member may provide to us, which may be provided to us directly or via a broker or legal adviser.
 We also collect information from brokers or other insurance intermediaries, via fraud prevention agencies, from risk due diligence and screening providers and via publically available sources.
 In a recruitment context, we may collect information about you from recruitment agencies and third party recruitment websites.

 What will we use your personal data for?